Improved Combinatorial Approximations for Weighted Correlation Clustering: Our Clustering Algorithm

 and

-To obtain an upper bound for the approximation factor of the cost of the approximation solution $QR$, we use the optimal solution of the LP \ref{LP:CWCC} as a lower bound for the cost of the optimal solution and compare the cost of $QR$ to this value.
+To obtain an upper bound for the approximation factor of the cost of the approximation solution $QC$, we use the optimal solution of LP \ref{LP:CWCC} as a lower bound for the cost of the optimal solution and compare the cost of $QC$ to this value.
 Let $OPT$ be the optimal clustering for the weighted correlation clustering problem.
-Trivially, $cost(LP)\leq cost(OPT)$ and if $cost(QR)\leq \alpha cost(LP)$, then $QR$ is an $\alpha$-approximation solution.
+Trivially $cost(LP)\leq cost(OPT)$ and if $cost(QC)\leq \alpha \cdot cost(LP)$ then $QC$ is an $\alpha$-approximation solution.
+Let $cost(LP)$ be the optimal value of LP \ref{LP:CWCC} that is $\sum_{i<j} (1-x_{ij})w^{-}_{ij} + x_{ij}w^{+}_{ij} $.
+We can rewrite this cost as